SumitNalavade/FriscoISDHACAPI/README.md

 $p = 0.0394$

-Because the $p$ value, 0.0394 is less than our $a=0.05$, we reject the null hypothesis, there is a significant difference in API response time when rewriting the API in Go.
+Because the $p$ value, 0.0394 is less than our $a=0.05$, we <b>reject the null hypothesis</b>, there is a significant difference in API response time when rewriting the API in Go.